rstraub/learning-hours-scala/README.md

 - Traits and [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type)
 - Pattern Matching
 - Functions as First Class Citizens

+Which we'll dive into today.
+Exercises can be found in the `src/main/scala/learninghours/partone` folder.

+If we have time, we'll also look at:
 - Operator Overloading
 - Ranges
 - Non-strictness (Lazy Evaluation)

-Which we'll dive into today.
-Exercises can be found in the `src/main/scala/learninghours/partone` folder.
+Otherwise, we'll tackle them later